segmentio/analytics-node/README.md

 ### Simple

 [Segment.io](https://segment.io) is the simplest way to integrate analytics into your application.
-One API gives you access to many other analytics services with a push of a button.
+One API allows you to turn on almost any other analytics service.
 No more learning new APIs, repeated code, and wasted development time.

 ```javascript
 var analytics = require('analytics-node');